fbpx

 DUI Laws & Penalties in Rhode Island: What to Know

-Basic Rhode Island DUI laws
+Rhode Island general laws for DUIs

 Rhode Island DUI classes and penalties

 The severity of Rhode Island DUI penalties can differ, based on a person’s BAC and whether or not the person was a repeat offender.
+The following penalties only apply to “nonviolent” DUIs, which don’t result in injuries or deaths.

 What are the penalties for a Rhode Island DUI first offense?